 If taking an online quiz or survey that asks for personal information, find out how it will be used and whether it will be shared with others.

 The Attorney General and Department of Law staff may not provide legal advice to private citizens or organizations.
 Please contact an attorney if you need legal advice.
-The Alaska Bar Association or your local bar association may be able to assist you in locating a lawyer.
+The Alaska Lawyer Referral Service or your local bar association may be able to assist you in locating a lawyer.